lacework/terraform-kubernetes-agent/examples/custom-resource-allocation/README.md

 # Kubernetes Deployment w/ Custom Resource Allocation

-This example will genereate a Kubernetes DaemonSet and Secret configuration for deploying the Lacework Datacollector Agent with custom resource allocation.
+This example shows how to customize the resource allocation of the Lacework Datacollector Agent.

 ```hcl
 provider "kubernetes" {}